konstellation-io/website/content/en/docs/KRE/installation/local/index.md

 The recomended way to test KRE is deploy it on top of Minikube with VirtualBox driver.
 Deploying this way you can check a full featured installation of KRE.

-Install the below required software following the steps in their respective sites, depend of your OS you will need one method or other described on each one.
+Install all these required software by following the guides linked bellow.

 [Docker](https://docs.docker.com/engine/install/)